Drum Lessons

 Rudiments

-My curriculum covers rudiment studies and how they are applied to the drum set.
+My lesson curriculum covers rudiment studies and how they are applied to the drum set.

 Tempo